SantanaG993/WHSTechNotes/journal.md

 | Kayla  GMC sierra  Fixed wrong problem
 | Bart   Toyota Corrolla    Left stains on carpet
 | Harrison Subaru Forester    Left the oil cap off
+# February 3, 2025
+I believe that computer science can help in dangerous sitiuations a lot.
+One way is that we can easily send a emergency text to everyone.
+We can also figure out how to stop the problem by searching up some solutions using technology.
+Other people can also connect using technology more quickly.
+I dont think technology can help with all problems tho.
+But for the most part its really helpful.
+And even in movies it has helped a lot in sitiuations.
+And thats why I believe technology can help.